Dabur India sued in US and Canada for selling products allegedly causing cancer

 On Thursday, the price of Dabur India’s shares fell by 2.25%.

 This comes days after, on Tuesday, the company said that it had received a Goods and Service Tax demand notice of Rs 320.6 crore.
-In a regulatory filing, it said that the tax notice will be challenged based on its merit.
+In a regulatory filing, the company said that it will challenge the tax notice by filing its reply before the authorities.